HROlive/Tropical-Cyclone-Intensity-Estimation/README.md

 Tropical cyclone intensity estimation is a challenging task as it requires domain knowledge while extracting features, significant pre-processing, various sets of parameters obtained from satellites, and human intervention for analysis.

 The inconsistency of results, significant pre-processing of data, the complexity of the problem domain, and problems on generalizability are some of the issues related to intensity estimation.
-In this Jupyter Notebook, we run a deep convolutional neural network architecture for categorizing hurricanes based on intensity using graphics processing unit.
+In this project, we implemented a solution for categorizing hurricanes based on intensity using a deep convolutional neural network architecture trained on GPUs.

 <a name="information"></a>
 ## Information